Davipol/portfolio-site/portfolio-website/README.md

 ## About

 I’m Davide Polizzi, a former nurse turned software developer based in London.
-This portfolio site highlights my journey, projects built with technologies like Next.js, React, PostgreSQL, and Tailwind CSS, and my passion for creating elegant, functional web applications.
+This portfolio site highlights my journey, frontend and backend projects built with technologies like React, PostgreSQL, Express, CSS, and my passion for creating responsive, functional web applications.

 ## Features

 - Responsive design with Tailwind CSS
 - Project showcase with live links and GitHub repos
-- Smooth page transitions
-- Clean, modern UI with React and Next.js
+- Modern UI with React and Next.js

 ## Technologies Used